-For nearly 70 years, NCADD (www.ncadd.org) has been a valuable resource for millions of people struggling with addiction.
+For nearly 80 years, the National Council on Alcoholism and Drug Dependency (www.ncadd.org), with whom NCA-BA is proudly affiliated, has been a leading resource for millions of people struggling with addiction.
 NCADD founder, Marty Mann, was a true pioneer.
 Marty got sober in the rooms of Alcoholics Anonymous (AA).
 When AA was just getting started in 1935, Marty’s sponsor was AA Co-founder, Bill Wilson.
 Marty exuded courage and unwavering belief in the dignity of all people.
 She worked tirelessly to provide education to raise the awareness of addiction across our society.

 Marty made two important policy decisions when she first started NCADD: